Lime Crest Quarry, 2001

 bought the quarry to shut it down.
 That's only part of the

-dust.
-Many locals remember this well.
-It was a pretty
+story.
+Many locals remember well the actual sequence of events; it was a pretty

 big deal at the time.
 I'll just say this in general: If you don't want to live next

 to an operating quarry that's been there for over